Chloe Munro

-Chloe Munro AO FTSE (died 22 June 2021) was an Australian energy expert.
+Chloe Munro AO FTSE (died 22 June 2021) was a former senior public servant in the State Government of Victoria and an Australian energy expert.

 Career

 Munro served as Chair, Clean Energy Regulator from 2012 to 2017.
 Munro has also had significant public service roles including with the National Water Commission, AquaSure— the consortium building Victoria's desalination plant; Hydro Tasmania; as Secretary of the Victorian Government's Department of Primary Industries; and as Secretary of the Victorian Government's Department of National Resources and Environment (DNRE).